particle1331/ok-transformer/docs/intro.md

 Datasets come from [Kaggle](https://www.kaggle.com/) or as part of some open-source library such as [`torchvision`](https://pytorch.org/vision/stable/index.html) and [`tensorflow_datasets`](https://www.tensorflow.org/datasets).

-The name of this collection comes from the following study which changed my mental model on the pursuit of "best" solutions.
-The results suggest that one should pursue unique and novel solutions to problems &mdash; even if these solutions may seem to be suboptimal at the first iterations.
+The name of this collection comes from the following study:

 ```text
 Brackbill D, Centola D (2020) Impact of network structure on collective